-- Responding to your Move-Out Notice from the Housing Office. • - Cleaning: vacuum, take out all garbage, clean your portion of common areas • - Take all items out including: garbage, empty boxes, leave no items behind - Communicating with your roommates to make sure all areas of the apartment are clean upon check out and any shared expenses (Cable, Internet, etc.) are taken care of. - Doing, or attempting to do, an official walk through with a Resident Advisor once you are ready to check-out. - Turning in your keys.
-(You will be charged for lock changes if you do not return all keys)
+- Responding to your Move-Out Notice from the Housing Office. - Cleaning: vacuum, take out all garbage, clean your portion of common areas - Take all items out including: garbage, empty boxes, leave no items behind - Communicating with your housemates to make sure all areas of the apartment are clean upon check out and any shared expenses (Cable, Internet, etc.) are taken care of. - Doing, or attempting to do, an official walk through with a Resident Advisor once you are ready to check-out. - Turning in your keys.
+(You will be charged for lock changes if you do not return all keys) - No leaving any items in the room, apartment, or around the building. - No leaving furniture or electronic appliances in dumpster or around the buildings.